sagemath/sagewiki_to_gh-2022-10-10/days12.md

 Final status reports are [[days12/statusreports|here]].

-== Schedule ==
+== Schedule: Jan 21-24, 2009 ==

- * Wednesday pm -- talk by William Stein and Craig Citro on Introduction to Sage
+ * Wednesday at 2pm -- talk by William Stein and Craig Citro on Introduction to Sage
- * Wednesday pm -- talk by Michael Abshoff on Developing for Sage
+ * Wednesday at 4pm -- talk by Michael Abshoff on The Sage Community
  * Thursday at 4pm -- a talk by Simon King on cohomology of p-groups in Atkinson 4004
  * Thursday at 5pm -- bug triage session in Atkinson 4004
  * Thursday at 7pm -- dinner at Sea Rocket Bistro